Rapid Rewards accounts will remain active and points won’t expire as long as you earn Rapid Rewards Points from flights or Partners every 24 months.

 Our Employees are trained on assisting our Customers into and out of the aircraft seat; however, the Customer being transferred knows the best way for us to help.
 We encourage the Customer being assisted to direct the Employees in how best to perform the lift and transfer so everyone will be most comfortable, and so that we will have a successful transfer.

 Jetbridges are not available in all Southwest cities.
-Customers traveling to, from, or through the following locations board and deplane the aircraft through the use of stairs: Burbank (BUR), Branson (BKG), Cabo/Los Cabos (SJD), Cancun (CUN), Key West (EYW), Nassau (NAS), and Punta Cana (PUJ).
-In most of these locations, a mechanical lift is available to assist Customers with disabilities that are unable or have difficulty climbing stairs.
+Customers traveling to, from, or through the following locations board and deplane the aircraft through the use of stairs: Burbank (BUR), Cabo/Los Cabos (SJD), Cancun (CUN), Nassau (NAS), Puerto Vallarta (PVR), and Punta Cana (PUJ).
+In most of these locations, a mechanical lift is available to assist Customers with disabilities who are unable or have difficulty climbing stairs.
 However, on some occasions, due to weather, lift availability in international locations, or other conditions that may exist, Customers may be assisted via a chair carried up the stairs by trained ground personnel.

-Also, please note that in Cancun (CUN) and Punta Cana (PUJ) passengers could be required to travel between the terminal and the aircraft onboard buses.
-Buses will be used to transport passengers from the terminal to the plane-side, where they will board via air stairs.
-Boarding the bus will occur at ground-level, and passengers will be dropped off at the base of the air stairs.
-At this point, passengers may be assisted via a chair carried up the stairs by trained ground personnel.
+Also, please note that in Cancun (CUN) and Punta Cana (PUJ) Customers may be required to travel between the terminal and the aircraft onboard buses.
+Buses will be used to transport Customers from the terminal to aircraft, where they will board via air stairs.
+Boarding the bus will occur at ground-level, and Customers will be dropped off at the base of the air stairs.
+At this point, Customers requiring assistance to board may be assisted via a chair carried up the stairs by trained ground personnel.

 Manual and Power Wheelchairs